Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Rooms of Weeping.md

 "Dust assaults your lungs.
 A sweet yet pungent smell of decay fills this room, in the center of which stands a long oak table.
 A blanket of dust covers the tabletop and its fine china and silverware.
 In the center of the table, a large, tiered cake leans heavily to one side.
 The once white frosting has turned green with age.
 Cobwebs hang like dusty lace down every side of the cake.
 A single doll figure of a well-dressed woman adorns the crest of the cake.
 Suspended above is a web-shrouded chandelier of forged iron.
 An arched window in the south wall is draped with heavy curtains.
 Resting in a wooden stand by the window is a dusty lute, and standing quietly in the southwest corner is a tall harp shrouded in cobwebs."
 _____

 The wedding cake is over four centuries old, kept in its current rotten state by the will of [[Strahd]].
 The toy figure of the groom from the top of the cake was cast on the floor long ago.
-A character who searches the dusty floor finds the figurine with a successful DC 10 Wisdom (Per­ ception) check.
+A character who searches the dusty floor finds the figurine with a successful DC 10 Wisdom (Perception) check.

 If the characters take the groom figurine out of the room, read the following if they return to the room at a later time: